 Unconditional grants are periodically reviewed to estimate an allowance for doubtful accounts.
 Management estimates the allowance by review of historical experience and a specific review of collections trends that differ from scheduled collections on individual grants.
-As of June 30, 2020, management has determined any allowance would be immaterial.
+As of June 30, 2021, management has determined any allowance would be immaterial.

-As of June 30, 2020, the Organization's grants receivable consisted of approximately 91% due from corporations and individuals and 9% due from governmental agencies.
-One corporation represents 19% of the grant receivable.
+As of June 30, 2021, the Organization's grants receivable consisted of approximately 86% due from corporations and individuals and 14% due from governmental agencies.